BriPwn/Detection-as-Code-Logz.io/README.md

 # Logz.io Detection as Code

-This repository contains a GitHub Actions workflow for automatically deploying alerting and monitoring rules to Logz.io.
+This repository contains a GitHub Actions workflow for automatically deploying security rules to Logz.io.

 ## 📁 Directory Structure